 Ten percent (10%) of a bond amount for public improvements shall extend for a one year period beyond the date the improvements are completed to guarantee replacement of any defective public improvements.

-Ten percent (10% of a bond amount for live plants shall extend for a one year period beyond the date of planting to guarantee replacement of diseased or dead plants.
+Ten percent (10%) of a bond amount for live plants shall extend for a one year period beyond the date of planting to guarantee replacement of diseased or dead plants.

 Upon completion of the improvements for which a bond or escrow agreement has been filed, the developer may call for inspections of the improvements by the Director.